![]() |

 Section 1140.80 Restoration

-b) Any person seeking restoration of a license that has been expired or placed on inactive status for more than 5 years shall file an application, on forms supplied by the Division, for review by the Board, together with the fee required by Section 1140.20 of this Part.
-In addition the applicant shall submit:
+b) A person seeking restoration of an acupuncturist license after it has been expired or placed on inactive status for more than 5 years shall file an application with the Division, on forms supplied by the Division, together with the fee specified in Section 1140.20 and proof of having completed 30 CE hours not more than 2 years prior to submitting the restoration application.
+The CE hours must have been completed and documented in accordance with Section 1140.90.
+In addition, the applicant shall submit:

 1) One of the following:

-A) Sworn evidence of active practice in another jurisdiction.
-Such evidence shall include a statement from an appropriate board or licensing authority in the other jurisdiction that the licensee was authorized to practice; or
+A) Sworn evidence of active practice as a licensed acupuncturist in another state or territory of the United States within 2 years prior to submitting the restoration application.
+The evidence shall include a statement from the appropriate licensing board or licensing authority in the other jurisdiction that the licensee was authorized to practice during the term of active practice; or

 B) An affidavit attesting to military service as provided in Section 70 of the Act; or

-C) Proof of passage of the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) examination or another examination that has been approved by the Division within 2 years prior to the restoration application; or
+C) Proof of having successfully completed the Acupuncture with Point Location examination, Biomedicine examination, and Foundations of Oriental Medicine examination of NCCAOM or a substantially equivalent examination approved by the Division not more than 2 years prior to submitting the restoration application; or

 c) When the accuracy of any submitted documentation or the relevance or sufficiency of the course work or experience is questioned by the Division because of lack of information, discrepancies or conflicts in information given, or a need for clarification, the licensee seeking restoration shall be requested to: